 - Make creative decisions that optimize conceptual impact, cohesiveness, and personal style.

 - Integrate conceptual and technical elements of photography to convey a story, idea, or emotion.

 - Effectively deploy design elements within the composition and presentation of the imagery.

 - Utilize effective lighting styles, techniques, and equipment appropriate to art for commerce, photojournalism/documentary, or fine art applications, as determined by projects and professional focus.

 - Master exposure, lighting ratios, and post-production skills as appropriate to the project.

 Communication and Analysis

-- Build on feedback to improve their body of work
+- Build feedback to improve their body of work.

-- Assemble a cohesive portfolio, which shows a unique personal view and style.
+- Assemble a cohesive portfolio, which shows a uniquely personal view and style.

 Visit www.academyart.edu to learn more about total costs, median student loan debt, potential occupations and other information.
 Accredited Member WSCUC, NASAD, CIDA (BFA-IAD, MFA-IAD), NAAB (B.ARCH*, M.ARCH), CTC (California Teacher Credential).
 Acting degree program is currently not offering online courses. **B.ARCH is currently in candidacy status.